Victoria Montenegro: Early life

 Hilda Victoria Montenegro was born on 31 January 1976 in Hurlingam, Buenos Aires Province, daughter of Roque Orlando Montenegro and Hilda Ramona Argentina Torres.
 Her parents were originally from Salta, they were both active in the ERP-PRT.
 On 13 February 1976, when Victoria was only 13 days old, she and her parents were kidnapped from their home by the military; her parents were "disappeared", and she was illegally appropriated and given to an army colonel, Herman Antonio Tetzlaff.

 She was raised by Tetzlaff and his wife, María del Carmen Eduartes, as their own daughter, under the name of "María Sol Tetzlaff".
 Growing up, she wanted to join the Army, but ultimately didn't due to recurrent anxiety attacks.

 Restoration of her identity

-In 1993, the Grandmothers of the Plaza de Mayo accused Tetzlaff of illegal appropriation of minors in the framework of the 1976–83 dictatorship, and Montenegro – then still known as María Sol, aged 16 – was forced to take a blood test, which was then ran through the Grandmothers' genetic data bank.
+In 1993, the Grandmothers of the Plaza de Mayo accused Tetzlaff of illegal appropriation of minors in the framework of the 1976–83 dictatorship, and Montenegro – then still known as María Sol, aged 16 – was forced to take a blood test, which was then run through the Grandmothers' genetic data bank.
 In 2000, the results showed she was not Tetzlaff and Eduartes' biological daughter, and her real parents were Roque Montenegro and Hilda Torres; she was the 66th grandchild whose identity was restored by the Grandmothers.
 She initially refused to co-operate in the trial against Tetzlaff – which eventually led to his imprisonment – and kept going by María Sol.
 She met her biological parents' family for the first time in 2001.

 Roque Montenegro's body was found in a mass grave in Colonia del Sacramento, Uruguay, in 2012.
+Evidence suggests he was a victim of a death flight.
 Her mother remains missing.